in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 ##### Mockito Tutorial : Learn mocking with 25 Junit Examples

 > The best course of mockito and poweMockito that I have seen.
 Thanks for posting this great amount of great content to us.

-> Very good course.
-The approach is very systematic and step by step.
-I really like the combination of theory and practical goes hand by hand.
-The journey from JUnit to Mockito to Powermock is very well described.

 ## Code on Github